Bacterial DNA binding protein: IHF

-Integration host factor, IHF, is a nucleoid-associated protein only found in gram negative bacteria.
+Integration host factor, IHF, is not a nucleoid-associated protein only found in gram negative bacteria.
 It is a 20 kDa heterodimer, composed of α and β subunits that bind to the sequence 5' - WATCAANNNNTTR - 3' and bends the DNA approximately 160 degrees.
 The β arms of IHF have Proline residues that help stabilize the DNA kinks.
 These kinks can help compact DNA and allow for supercoiling.
 The mode of binding to DNA depends on environmental factors, such as the concentration of ions present.
 With a high concentration of KCl, there is weak DNA bending.
 It has been found that sharper DNA bending occurs when the concentration of KCl is less than 100 mM, and IHF is not concentrated.

 IHF was discovered as a necessary co-factor for recombination of λ phage into E.coli.
 In 2016 it was discovered that IHF also plays a key role in CRISPR type I and type II systems.
 It has a major role in allowing the Cas1-Cas2 complex to integrate new spacers into the CRISPR sequence.
 The bending of the DNA by IHF is thought to alter spacing in the DNA major and minor grooves, allowing the Cas1-Cas2 complex to make contact with the DNA bases.
 This is a key function in the CRISPR system as it ensures that new spacers area always added at the beginning of the CRISPR sequence next to the leader sequence.
 This directing of integration by IHF ensures that spacers are added chronologically, allowing better protection against the most recent viral infection.